 It shouldn’t be a surprise how much people adore glitter after doctors had to issue a warning not to put it in vaginas last year.
 But, truly, there is no more iconic duo than that of butts and glitter, which have gotten together in a rising trend called glitter booty (#glitterbooty).

 Glitter booty is exactly what it sounds like—the adorning of butts with sparkly things.
-The hashtag #glitterbooty already has over 1,600 posts on Instagram, many of them close-up shots of colourful and intricately bejeweled asses.
+The hashtag #glitterbooty already has over 1,600 posts on Instagram, many of them close-up shots of colorful and intricately bejeweled asses.
 And with the summer approaching, it’s quite possible we will be seeing even more glittery butts as people continue to cover themselves in what haters tiredly refer to as the “herpes of craft supplies.”

 To try to find out how this whole trend got started, I reached out to a company called The Gypsy Shrine.
-In 2017 a “glitter artist” at the company, which markets itself as “turning free spirits into colourful pieces of art,” sparkled up the butt of a woman named Sophia Moreno at a festival in the Sahara Desert.
+In 2017, a “glitter artist” at the company, which markets itself as “turning free spirits into colorful pieces of art,” sparkled up the butt of a woman named Sophia Moreno at a festival in the Sahara Desert.
 A photo of said glittery butt amongst the sand dunes went viral online, propelling glitter booty into a full-blown trend.

 “That’s the one that initially started the trend,” Katrina Luder, marketing manager of The Gypsy Shrine, told VICE.